Guard killed in shooting at Azerbaijan's embassy in Iran | Law-Order

 Guard killed in shooting at Azerbaijan's embassy in Iran

-A security official was killed and two people were wounded after a shooter opened fire at Azerbaijan's embassy in Iran, police said on Friday, in an attack that Baku has called an "act of terrorism".
+A gunman opened fire at Azerbaijan's embassy in Iran killing its security chief and wounding two people, police said on Friday, in an attack Baku has called an "act of terrorism".
 "The attacker broke through the guard post, killing the head of security with a Kalashnikov assault rifle," Azerbaijan's foreign ministry said.

 - Country: